openstack/openstack-manuals/doc/admin-guide/source/orchestration-stack-domain-users.rst

    in the stack domain are still assigned the ``heat_stack_user`` role, so the API surface they can access is limited through the :file:`policy.json` file.
-   For more  information, see :ref:`OpenStack Identity documentation <identity_management>`.
+   For more  information, see :doc:`OpenStack Identity documentation <identity-management>`.

 #.
 When API requests are processed, the Orchestration service performs
    an internal lookup, and allows stack details for a given stack to be